ebucheli/SimpleSpeechCommandsPaper/README.md

                             directory.
   --epochs INTEGER          How many epoch to train the model for --save_w                  Use flag to save the weights of the model.
-  --outfile TEXT            If weights are saved, the name of the outpu
+  --outfile TEXT            If weights are saved, the name of the output file --help                    Show this message and exit.
+`